SophiaKleistKarlson/CDS-final-project/README.md

 Please run the code in the following order:

-1. Image_preprocessing_script

-2. R_preprocessing_and_plotting
+1. Download the data (the ZIP-file, three CSV-files and folder with source drawings).

+2. Run Image_preprocessing_script in your browser (in Google Colaboratory).

+3. Download R_preprocessing_and_plotting and run it locally on your computer (in RStudio).

+NB: Remember to change the working directory and pathds to the CSV's where necessary to fit your own folder structure.

 ### Data metadata
 Written in the format "column name": "description".
-If a column name appears in more than one CSV-file, the two describe the same variable.
+If a column name appears in more than one CSV-file, they describe the same variable.

 Subject: Anonymized participant identifier, unique to each participant.